Left Wing Of Democratic Party Suffers From ‘Fox Derangement Syndrome,’ Claims Bret Baier

 As previously reported by The Inquisitr, citing a New Yorker article which describes Fox News as Donald Trump’s propaganda machine, DNC Chair Tom Perez announced that the conservative network will not be allowed to host the debates.

-The cancellation prompted an intense debate.
+The cancellation prompted intense debate.
 CNN President Jeff Zucker injected himself into it, making the case that it remains unclear whether Fox News is “state-run TV or is the White House state-run government by Fox TV?”
 According to Zucker, the conservative network has done “tremendous damage” to the United States.

 While some may accuse Zucker of being biased, it is an indisputable fact that many former Fox News employees are currently serving in the Trump administration.
 In charge of shaping Trump’s foreign policy is former Fox News contributor John Bolton, for instance.
 Similarly, Trump’s ambassador to Germany Richard Grenell is also a former Fox News contributor.